How much does a driving instructor earn?

 So why would anyone be a driving instructor?

-You may wonder why I’m telling you all this.
-Aren’t I spoiling it for myself by putting people off doing ADI training?
+You may wonder why I’m telling you all this because aren’t I spoiling it for myself by putting people off doing ADI training?

 No because the figure above of me earning £21,000 was based on me working just 4 hours a day: that’s 930am to 1130 and then 1pm to 3pm Monday to Saturday.